 What Is Fingerprinting?

-In the context of pardons Canada and US entry waivers, fingerprinting is very important for completing an application for a pardon or waiver.
-Upon starting the application process for a Canadian pardon or US entry waiver, you will need to retrieve your criminal record from the Canadian Police Information Centre (CPIC).
+In the context of pardon services and US entry waivers, fingerprinting is very important for completing an application for pardon services or waivers.
+Upon starting the application process for Canadian pardon services or US entry waiver, you will need to retrieve your criminal record from the Canadian Police Information Centre (CPIC).

 To put it simply, the CPIC is a storehouse for all the criminal records in Canada, and in order to get your criminal record, you must send your fingerprints to the RCMP for certification.

-Again, one of the main reasons for requesting fingerprint certification is for a pardons Canada application.
-To give themselves the best chance for success, many people will use a pardons Canada service to help get their fingerprints done and sent to the RCMP.
-Suffice it to say, fingerprinting services are essential to people who are pursuing a Canadian pardon.
+Again, one of the main reasons for requesting fingerprint certification is for a pardon services application.
+To give themselves the best chance for success, many people will use a pardons service to help get their fingerprints done and sent to the RCMP.
+Suffice it to say, fingerprinting services are essential to people who are pursuing Canadian pardon services.

 National Pardon Centre and Fingerprinting